sofiainfantec/cyclistic-analysis/README.md

 # Cyclistic Bike-Share Data Analysis

 ## Repository Overview
-This repository contains the analysis of Cyclistic bike trip data, a bike-sharing company in Chicago.
-The main objective is to identify differences in bike usage between casual riders and annual members to help develop marketing strategies.
+This repository contains a fictional analysis of Cyclistic bike trip data, based on the Case of Study Cyclistic Guide.
+Cyclistic is a bike-sharing company in Chicago, and this project aims to identify differences in bike usage between casual riders and annual members to help develop marketing strategies.
+The analysis and conclusions drawn are purely for educational purposes and do not reflect real-world data.

 ## Repository Contents